osxmidi/LinVst/README.md

 Waves plugins.

+Tested Waves Central and Waves C1 and C4 plugins.

 Bitwig seems to need the Waveshell to be unpacked into individual dll's using shell2vst.

 The Waves plugins don't seem to work with Tracktion.